-The Commission can only screen for activities that are regulated by the Commission's Act.
-If the work is not covered by the blue card system, you may not require a blue card / exemption card and the Commission may not be able to screen you.
+Blue Card Services can only screen for activities that are regulated by the Act.
+If the work is not covered by the blue card system, you may not require a blue card/exemption card and Blue Card Services may not be able to screen you.

-For further information please contact the Blue Card Contact Centre on 1800 113 611 (freecall within QLD - calls from mobile phones may attract charges) or 3211 6999.
+For further information please contact Blue Card Services on 1800 113 611 (freecall within QLD - calls from mobile phones may attract charges) or 3211 6999.

-Business operators, volunteers and trainee students must ensure their renewal application is received by the Commission at least 30 days before their blue card expires in order to continue in regulated work after their blue card expires unless their blue card has been suspended or cancelled.
+Business operators, volunteers and trainee students must ensure their renewal application is received by Blue Card Services at least 30 days before their blue card expires in order to continue in regulated work after their blue card expires unless their blue card has been suspended or cancelled.